dhineshp565/Bacpipe/README.md

 # Mhaemolytica_WGS
 Pipeline for whole genome assembly and AMR analysis of Mannheimia haemolytica for Oxford nanopore reads.
-Requires input file with SampleName and Path of the directory with the fastq files.
+Requires input Path of the directory with the fastq files.
 Outputs a htmlfile with AMR,Genotyping,Serotyping and virulence factors found in the sample.

 Usage
 ```
-nextflow run main.nf --input sampleslist.csv --out_dir Results_mannheimia_2 --trim_barcodes
+nextflow run main.nf --input /data/fastqdir --out_dir Results_mannheimia_2 --trim_barcodes
 ```
 ```
 Parameters: